Receives Certification from the National Park Service

-The City of Waynesville and the Downtown Beautification Committee applied for, and received, certification as a site on the Trail of Tears National Historic Trail and in October of 2006, a Certification Ceremony was held in Laughlin Park, on the banks of the Roubidoux Creek.
+During the 1837-1839 Trail of Tears migration, the area that is now Laughlin Park was used as a Cherokee encampment.
+The City of Waynesville and the Downtown Beautification Committee applied for certification as a site on the Trail of Tears National Historic Trail.
+On July 24, 2006, in accordance with the National Trails System Act, the Waynesville Cherokee Encampment at Roubidoux Spring was designated as a Certified Historic Site on the Trail of Tears National Historic Trail, and in October of 2006, a Certification Ceremony was held in Laughlin Park, on the banks of the Roubidoux Creek.
 The National Park Service was represented by Aaron Mahr, who presented the certificate, and the Missouri Trail of Tears Association was represented by Deloris Wood.

 LOCAL TRAIL OF TEARS HISTORY

 During the fall of 1837 and the winter of 1838-39, bands of starving Cherokee Indians made their way across southern Missouri into the Indian Territory.
 The history of the Trail of Tears is documented in several diaries of the time period.
 Dr. W. I. Morrow's diary of 1837, the Journal of Rev. Daniel S. Butrick from 1839 and the most well-known of the diaries, the B. B. Cannon Journal, from October 13, 1837 to December 30, 1837, contain references to the Roubidoux Encampment and the City of Waynesville.

 Dec.
 6, 1837: March 9 o'c A. M. passed Massey's Iron Works, halted at Mr. Jones' 1/2 past 3 o'c P.M. encamped and issued corn and fodder.
 12 miles today.